 This is an improved version of the Simple 45.
 This design has been committed to a PC board for reliable and easy construction.
 That project is known as the Tubelab SE Board.
-This board (in the amp shown below) can be used to build a complete SE amplifier, including the power supply.
+This board (in the amp shown below) can be used to build a complete SE amplifier,

 My latest Tubelab SE glows in dim light

 How was this photo taken?
 Turn off the room lights.
 The only light is from the computer monitor and the lights in the next room.
 The camera is placed on a tripod, and a time exposure taken.
 The resulting picture will be dim and lack contrast.
 Use your imaging software (I use Nikon View 6.0) to adjust the brightness and contrast.
 This trick makes the filaments look really bright.
 I did the same thing with the 845 SE picture, but the 845's light up the room all by themselves.

 Here is the schematic for the amplifier portion of the Tubelab SE.
 You will see that it is similar to the third version of the Simple 45.
 There are only two improvements since then.
 A potentiometer is added across the cathode resistor of the 5842.
 This is used to compensate for tube variations.
 This allows the bias on the 5842 to be adjusted to put the tube in the most linear portion of its curves.
 The major improvement is the addition of the MOSFET at the grid of the output tube.
 This turns out to solve a lot of problems that have been present in vacuum tube amplifiers forever.
 For a detailed explanation of this issue, see the PowerDrive page.
 Some component values have been tweaked since the original design.
 These come from building and listening to seven of these amplifiers with a variety of different output tubes and transformers.

 The circuit looks complex, but it can be broken down into small pieces.